logworks/dlog/README.md

     If prefered you can avoid global and require in explicitly:

-        const d = require('../dlogger.js')
+        const d = require('../dlog.js')

-    Globals are an anti-pattern, but dlog is intended to be fast in, fast out at development time, so acceptable as should never be pushed.
+    Globals are usually an anti-pattern, but dlog is intended to be fast in, fast out at development time, so acceptable as should never be pushed.

 ## .log API